wp-plugins/roojoom/readme.txt

 * PHP version 5.4 or greater.
 * MySQL version 5.5 or greater.

+== Screenshots ==
+1. Plugin settings page.
+2. Pasting the URL to the text-editor.
+3. Pasting the URL to the visual-editor.
+4. Embed using a shortcode.
+4. Add a roojoom sidebar widget.

 == Frequently Asked Questions ==

 = What makes Roojoom unique? =